MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 ##### To get the AppPrincipalId and Symmetric Key

-Create a new service principal by running the `New-MsolServicePrincipal` cmdlet from the MSOnline PowerShell module for Azure Active Directory:
+Create a new service principal by running the `New-MsolServicePrincipal` cmdlet from the MSOnline PowerShell module for Azure Active Directory and use the following instructions.

+> [!IMPORTANT]
+> Do not use the newer Azure AD PowerShell cmdlet, New-AzureADServicePrincipal, to create this service principal.
+The Azure Rights Management services does not support New-AzureADServicePrincipal.

-1. If this module is not already installed on your computer, see [Install the Azure AD Module](/powershell/azuread/#install-the-azure-ad-module).
+1. If the MSOnline module is not already installed on your computer, see [Install the Azure AD Module](/powershell/azuread/#install-the-azure-ad-module).

 2. Start Windows PowerShell with the **Run as Administrator** option.